zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/set-up-oracle-data-safe-environment.md

 - Click **Create Group**.
 The **Create Group** dialog box is displayed.

 - Enter a name for the group, for example, `dsg01` (short for Data Safe group 1)

-- Enter a description for the group, for example, **Oracle Data Safe user group 1**.
+- Enter a description for the group, for example, **User group for data safe user 1**.
 A description is required.

 - (Optional) Create a tag.
 - Click **Create**.
 The group is listed on the **Groups** page.